 Here’s an article that talks more about yes or no questions: “How to us Tarot for Yes or No Answers”

-The World as Emotions.
+The World Tarot Card as a Place.

 The World as an Obstacle / Challenge